backstreetbrogrammer/13_TopCodingInterviewSolutionsInJava/README.md

 Implement an algorithm that takes as input an array of distinct elements and a size, and returns a subset of the given size of the array elements.
 All subsets should be equally likely.

+#### Example:

+We have a list of integers: 1 to 10 We need a sublist of sample size of 4 integers.
+Every run should give different sublist of 4 integers as sample with equal likeliness.

 ---

 ### Problem 3: Deadlock